Last Updated on

 The time to start mobile SEO is now

-A recent Search Engine Land article reports that mobile search is becoming the preferred search platform for many people and that nearly half of early mobile search adopters are using mobile search while at their computer, perhaps predicting a future preference to mobile over PC.
+This Search Engine Land article reports that mobile search has become the preferred search platform for many people and that nearly half of early mobile search adopters are using mobile search while at their computer, perhaps predicting a future preference to mobile over PC.